 Six interactive focused sessions designed to support the current and growing needs of program directors and advance their skills as educators and administrators.

-Certificate Series: Clinical Teaching Program
+Certificate Series: Clinical Teaching Program (registration closed, session full)

-*This course has met capacity.
-Registration is full.
 Six session course designed for current and aspiring healthcare leaders to better navigate the U.S. healthcare system.
 This series will encourage group discussion and examination of national economic, political, and social factors which are influencing our current and evolving macro healthcare systems.
 System structures, finance, policy, organizational dynamics and quality measures will be emphasized.

 Introduction to Medical Writing